How to Choose the Right Hair Oil for Your Hair & Scalp Type

 The thing is, when my mom used to oil my hair, properly massage it, and let it stay for a week, I used to think it was sheer stupidity, but it wasn’t!
 I remember my school days were the last time I had long, thick, and shiny hair!
 The moment I stopped listening to my mom and went against her will, my hair became dry and brittle, and it was a whole task to make it grow.

 After years of struggling with this, I learnt my lesson and started oiling my hair more often.
-I truly understood the hair oiling benefits.
+I truly understood about hibiscus oil benefits for hair.

 But just because this worked for me doesn’t mean it might work for you as well.
-Through the anecdote I just shared, I only wanted to make you more aware of hair oiling benefits.
-Just like skincare, even haircare differs from person to person, and it is on you to make a personalised routine for yourself.
+Through the anecdote I just shared, I only wanted to make you more aware of the benefits of hair oiling.
+Just like skincare, haircare also differs from person to person, and it is up to you to create a personalised routine.

 This is because personalised haircare unlocks hair oiling benefits like enhanced absorption and targets specific concerns such as dryness, hair fall, or dandruff.